yangjian615/spedas_watch/idl/projects/maven/models/pui/readme.txt

 mvn_pui_model: models oxygen and hydrogen pickup ions measured by MAVEN SEP, SWIA, STATIC please send bugs/comments to rahmati@ssl.berkeley.edu

+160712: modified/added a few routines for better visualization of model results.

 160608: speed/memory improvements. fixed a data loading bug. added a couple of routines.

 160518: 3D spectra for STATIC are now modeled.
 Oxygen and hydrogen pickup ions are stored in separare variables for STATIC.